RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 *All users*

-*We recommend all connections are established when the two users are together to avoid any confusing with remembering the four digit passcode*
+*We recommend all connections are established when the two users are physically together to avoid any confusion with the four digit passcode*

 ---------------------
 Web Application